 As the pump works 24*7 in adverse environmental conditions, it has to be designed properly.
 Starting from NPSH(A) calculation to pipeline sizing calculation everything should be perfect.
 In this article, we will learn about “Pump Suction Intake Design Calculation.”
 The pump suction is designed as per the HIS (Hydrological Institute Standard).
 So, let’s see what the different terms are associated with pump suction design & how they are calculated.

 Terms Associated with Pump Suction Intake Design

 It is a piping structure that guides the intake of fluid to the pump.
 Bell Mouth width is given by D. Width of the bell mouth is calculated as 1.5 to 2 O.D. of the suction pipe.

 It is the Clearance between the centreline of the pump suction intake bell and the end wall of the tank.
 It is calculated as 0.75D.

 Centreline spacing between two adjacent pump bell mouths in the same tank will be calculated as 2.5D.
 This 2.5D is the minimum value.

 Bell Mouth Floor Clearance (C)

-It is the minimum gap that should be maintained between the bell mouth bottom and top of the tank floor.
+It is the minimum gap that should be maintained between the bell mouth bottom and the top of the tank floor.
 It is calculated as 0.3D to 0.5D.

 Minimum Submergence (S)

-It is the minimum submergence of pump bell inlet in water.
+It is the minimum submergence of the pump bell inlet in water.
 This is calculated as D (1.0 + 2.3FD).
 Where FD stands for Froude’s number.